stfc/cloud-deployed-apps/docs/clusters.md

 11. **(Optional)** If this is not a temporary environment - and you want to keep it around long term in `main` make a PR for it and get it merged

-12. Deploy age private key secret to management cluster - see [secrets](secrets.md) for more info
+12. Deploy age private key secret to management cluster

+**New to generating age keys and generating secrets?** See [secrets](secrets.md) for more information

 ``` cd scripts; ./deploy-helm-secret.sh <path-to-age-private-key>```

 13. Run deploy.sh on your self-managed cluster `management` like so: